Skip to main content

 Create a Budget

 To create a new budget, go to Budgets → New Budget.
-Below, you’ll be guided through four steps: Details, Categories, Allocate, and Review.
+You’ll be guided through four steps: Details, Categories, Allocate, and Review.

 Step 1: Details